Skip to content

 • in line 3 we import OpenCV

-• lines 70 and 71 make use of WorkflowImageData abstraction, showcasing how numpy_image property can be used to get np.ndarray from internal representation of images in Workflows.
+• lines 69 and 70 make use of WorkflowImageData abstraction, showcasing how numpy_image property can be used to get np.ndarray from internal representation of images in Workflows.
 We advise to expole remaining properties of WorkflowImageData to discover more.

 Exposing block in plugin

-Now, your block is ready to be used, but if you declared step using it in your Workflow definition you would see an error.
-This is because no plugin exports the block you just created.
-Details of blocks bundling will be covered in separate page, but the remaining thing to do is to add block class into list returned from your plugins' load_blocks(...) function:
+Now, your block is ready to be used, but Execution Engine is not aware of its existence.
+This is because no registered plugin exports the block you just created.
+Details of blocks bundling are be covered in separate page, but the remaining thing to do is to add block class into list returned from your plugins' load_blocks(...) function:

 from my_plugin.images_similarity.v1 import ImagesSimilarityBlock